balderdashy/sails/README.md

 sails lift
 ```

-The default port for Sails is 1337.
-At this point if you visit <a href="http://localhost:1337/">http://localhost:1337/</a> You will see the default home page.
+The default port for Sails is 1337, so at this point, if you visit <a href="http://localhost:1337/">http://localhost:1337/</a>, you'll see the default home page.

 Now, let's get Sails to do cool stuff.